PDAL/PDAL/doc/apps.rst

 .. note::

-    The `pipeline` command can accept option substitutions, but they do not replace existing options that are specified in the input XML pipeline.
-For example, to set the output and input LAS files for a pipeline that does a translation, construct XML that does not contain `filename` for reader and writer and issue the command with the following arguments:
+    The ``pipeline`` command can accept option substitutions, but they do not replace existing options that are specified in the input XML pipeline.
+For example, to set the output and input LAS files for a pipeline that does a translation, construct XML that does not contain ``filename`` for reader and writer and issue the command with the following arguments:

     ::

-        pdal pipeline -i translate.xml --writers.las.filename=output.laz \
+        $ pdal pipeline -i translate.xml --writers.las.filename=output.laz \
             --readers.las.filename=input.las